 The 9th night commemorates the last part of the Dasara celebrations where 10 tableaux or Dasha Mantapas are taken out across the main streets.
 These are one from each temple in Madikeri, and depict a story from one of the epics.
 Each tableau will be as long as 4-5 trailers connected to a tractor.
 This inturn, will have separate trucks loaded with sound systems and other backup.

 The participating temples in this grand finale of Dasara are: mantapa of Kote Mahaganapathy temple, Sri Kanchikamakshi temple, Pete Sri Rama Mandira, Sri Kote Mariamma temple, Dechoor Sri Rama Mandira temple, Sri Chowdeshwari temple, Sri Dandina Mariamma temple, Sri Karavale Bhagavathi temple, Sri Kodanda Rama temple and Kundurumotte Sri Chowti Mariamma temple.

-These mantaps will congregate at the center of the town in late night hours and put up a great show of colour, light, sound and an amazing display of creativity.. people flock to see this splendous show of efforts of over a 100 dedicated minds behind every tableau.
-The best temple car is awarded each year..
-Finally- all the 10 mantaps proceed towards ‘Banni mantap’ and this brings the curtains down on the festivities and marks the dawn of a new day..
+These mantapas will congregate at the center of the town in late night hours and put up a great show of colour, light, sound and an amazing display of creativity..
+People flock to see this splendous show of efforts of over a 100 dedicated minds behind every tableau.
+The best tableau is awarded each year..
+Finally, all the 10 tableaux proceed towards ‘Banni mantap’ and this brings the curtains down on the festivities and marks the dawn of a new day.